webpack/webpack.js.org/content/api/plugins/compiler.md

 The working of a Compiler can be condensed into the following highlights
  - Usually there is one master instance of Compiler.
 Child compilers can be created for delegating specific tasks.
  - A lot of the complexity in creating a compiler goes into populating all the relevant options for it.
- - `webpack` has [`WebpackOptionsDefaulter`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsDefaulter.js) and [`WebpackOptionsApply`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js) specifically designed to provide the `Compiler` with all the intial data it requires.
+ - `webpack` has [`WebpackOptionsDefaulter`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsDefaulter.js) and [`WebpackOptionsApply`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js) specifically designed to provide the `Compiler` with all the initial data it requires.
  - The `Compiler` is ultimately just a function which performs bare minimum functionality to keep a lifecycle running.
 It delegates all the loading/bundling/writing work to various plugins.
  - `new LogPlugin(args).apply(compiler)` registers the plugin to any particular hook event in the `Compiler`'s lifecycle.
  - The `Compiler` exposes a `run` method which kickstarts all compilation work for `webpack`.
 When that is done, it should call the passed in `callback` function.
 All the tail end work of logging stats and errors are done in this callback function.